gncloud/fastcatsearch-classifier/README.md

 # fastcatsearch-classifier
-fast Naive-Bayese machine learning classifier
+fast Naive-Bayese machine-learning classifier

+※ currentely this version is not standalone executable